drdre4life2/Blog/README.md

 A simple blog with basic features
 # Setup
 Run composer install and run migrations.
-Register a as a user and start creating blogs
+Register a as a user and start creating blog posts